 You can’t work nonstop.
 Sometimes you need a little break to recharge your batteries and return to work energized.
 Medellín offers something for every taste.
 Learning salsa or Spanish with a private teacher is a great way to unwind from work.
 I like to get out into nature to relax.
 Inexpensive tour companies like Kinkaju Hikes & Adventures offer tours in the surroundings of Medellín.
 Paragliding is another great way to relax and it costs only $50 (COL$160.000).
 The most popular day-trip from Medellín is Guatape with its Piedra del Peñol.
 If you want to get away to Bogotá or Cartagena for a couple of days, you can use the low-cost airline Viva Air.

 Calle 70 has an abundance of bars and clubs and is the undisputed center of the nightlife in Laureles.
-I didn’t go out much, so I can’t recommend any clubs.
-One way to save money is by throwing house parties instead of going out.
+I didn’t go out much, so I can’t recommend any clubs, but Catalyst Weekly has published a nightlife guide for Laureles.
 My general advice for entrepreneurs is to party less and work more.
 That doesn’t sound sexy, but the loss of productivity due to hangovers adds up over time.

 You can easily bootstrap in Medellín.
 The only thing you need is a little bit of planning and financial discipline.
 I didn’t save a lot of money during my four months stay in Medellín because I spent extra money on luxuries like traveling, private salsa classes and a week-long meditation retreat.
 Without this additional spending I would have saved a significant amount of money.
 My personal and professional growth during these four months was immense and worth every peso.
 Now you know everything you need to know about bootstrapping in Medellín.